swiftcoder2020/bsl-fingerspelling-js-game/README.md

 The structure into the website project aims to be based on taking into consideration of new/returning visitors, which I feel would be of great benefit by constructing various webpages, again that enables content to be broken up appropriately in a logical manner with the sole major developmental focus being on the interactive game, utilising the programming language of JavaScript.

+In addition, the structure will also be of a constant design in that it is to be kept minimal to the extent that there is no need for the website to be responsive across the range of devices.

 Conclusively, this website has been identified to be of a simple structure with a linear narrative which is enough to create a functional yet resourceful method of learning a new skill.

-### Interaction Design (IXD)
+### Interaction Design

 It was immediately yet concretely identified when approaching this project with some guidance that I had to consider the principle of keeping this concept as simple and effective as possible given that the world